 - The University reserves the right to revoke sponsorship if there is a significant deterioration or reasonable expectation of deterioration in the safety and security conditions in the country where travel will occur, or if the University assesses a lack of compliance on the student’s behalf with Rights, Rules, Responsibilities, the laws of the country of travel, or the internship provider’s regulations and policies.

 - Students are required to respond to communication from IIP during the course of the internship.

-- Students are responsible for obtaining and securing their own flight, visa, lodging, medical insurance, immunization and local transportation in accordance with any applicable policies in Rights, Rules and Responsibilities.
+- Students are responsible for securing their own flight, visa, lodgings, medical insurance, immunizations and local transportation in accordance with any applicable policies in Rights, Rules, Responsibilities and IIP policies.
 IIP will provide advice and help when needed and should be contacted immediately when any issues arise in these preparations.

 - For a list of detailed commitments associated with your internship, please download the 2015 IIP Commitment form.